The Ray Project Advancing Solar Roads in Georgia for Green Transport

 The Wattway panels will need to undergo significant testing before they can be utilized on the local roads.
 The Ray Foundation emphasizes that they are already doing this.

 The National Center for Asphalt Technology Test Track, a special facility for rapid pavement testing for the Federal Highway Administration, is administered by Auburn University, according to Kelly, who also indicated the foundation is collaborating with them.
 Using the use of 18-wheeler semi-trucks, the university program condenses ten years of pavement testing into just three.
-Kelly stated, “We would like to continue collaborating with Auburn for future studies, including testing rubber-modified asphalt, the Wattway, and future road technologies, including wireless [electric car] charging from the pavement.
+Kelly stated, “We would like to continue collaborating with Auburn for future studies, including testing rubber-modified asphalt, the Wattway, and future road technologies, including wireless [electric car] charging from the pavement,” envisioning future smart roads.

-John Hibbard, Director of Operations for the Georgia Department of Transportation, noted that “it will take years before solar roadways go to Georgia’s highways.”
-But he emphasized that The Ray is still in the testing phase and thanked the foundation for encouraging the Georgia DOT to try something new.
+John Hibbard, Director of Operations for the Georgia Department of Transportation, noted that “it will take years before Solar Roads Georgia go to Georgia’s highways.”
+But he emphasized that The Ray Project is still in the testing phase and thanked the foundation for encouraging the Georgia DOT to try something new, promoting sustainable transportation.

 “The Ray’s board attempts things the state would never sponsor with taxpayer money – at this time,” said Tim Echols, an elected representative on Georgia’s Public Service Commission.
-Yet since they have the resources and collaborate so effectively, they can turn that section of the roadway into a working laboratory for their initiatives.
+Yet since they have the resources and collaborate so effectively, they can turn that section of the roadway into a working laboratory for their initiatives, demonstrating The Ray C Anderson Foundation initiatives.

 Introducing interactive and photovoltaic technologies

-Other initiatives by The Ray include a solar-powered electric vehicle charger (supported by the car manufacturer Kia), pollinator plants for ground cover on “underleveraged” DOT land, Wi-Fi-enabled way stations to check tire pressure, and by the end of 2019 a 1-megawatt solar array, which has been approved by the Public Service Commission and will be installed by Georgia Power.
+Other initiatives by The Ray include a solar-powered electric vehicle charging station (supported by the car manufacturer Kia), pollinator plants for ground cover on “underleveraged” Georgia Department of Transportation land, Wi-Fi-enabled way stations to check tire pressure, and by the end of 2019 a 1-megawatt solar array, which has been approved by the Public Service Commission and will be installed by Georgia Power.

 “We look forward to learning useful knowledge with this pilot project on the possibilities for solar generating along the roadway,” said Georgia Power spokesperson John Kraft.

-Electric car charging facilities powered by the sun may potentially be financially viable.
+The benefits of solar powered EV chargers may potentially be financially viable.
 Every visitor can use the free solar-powered electric car charger at The Ray.
 Georgia already has 25,000 electric vehicles, and if they grow more accessible and desirable, the state may someday make money from electricity sales as fuel tax income drops.

 Republican state representative Todd Jones from Georgia’s District 25 in the Atlanta region anticipates a significant increase in the number of electric vehicles in the state.
 By 2020 and 2025, automotive batteries will be able to go 500 and 1,000 miles, respectively.

-One day, electric car charging stations at exit ramps may be powered by solar trees.
+One day, electric vehicle charging stations at exit ramps may be powered by solar trees.

 Using automated tire pressure testing to reduce carbon

 According to Anna Cullen, director of external relations and communications at The Ray, the United States Department of Transportation estimates that nearly two billion gallons of fuel are lost annually as a result of underinflated tires.
-In order to address this, The Ray has put in place a system designed by the WheelRight in England, in which users gently drive their cars over hidden sensors.
+In order to address this, The Ray Project has put in place a system designed by WheelRight in England, in which users gently drive their cars over hidden sensors.
 The sensors take an immediate reading of the tire pressure and tread depth and text the driver.
-It is a first for the United States and, if implemented on a bigger scale, might aid in reducing total fuel use.
+This automated tire pressure testing technology is a first for the United States and, if implemented on a bigger scale, might aid in reducing total fuel use.
 WheelRight sensors at The Ray’s welcome center had examined 18,500 tires as of November 2018.

 Quote Now